Back to all posts

 First, you’ll want to take a close look at the flapper itself.
 After turning off the water and flushing to drain the tank, reach in and feel the flapper.
 Is it brittle, warped, or mushy?
 A healthy flapper should be flexible and smooth to create a perfect seal.
 Over time, minerals in the water and cleaning chemicals can cause the rubber to break down.
 If you see any signs of wear and tear, like cracks or bubbling, it’s lost its ability to seal the drain effectively.
 This is the most common reason for a running toilet, and luckily, it’s an easy one to spot.

-Check the Chain Length
+Make Sure the Chain Length Is Right

 The small chain connecting the flapper to the flush handle plays a surprisingly big role.
 If the chain is too short or tight, it will pull the flapper up slightly, preventing it from ever fully sealing.
 If it’s too long, it can get tangled or caught underneath the flapper, also breaking the seal.
 To check it, just look inside the tank.
 The chain should have just a little bit of slack when the flapper is closed—not tight, but not dangling all over the place.
 You can easily adjust the length by moving the clip to a different link on the chain.

-Clean the Flapper Seat
+Wipe Down the Flapper Seat

 Sometimes, the flapper itself is fine, but the surface it seals against isn’t.
 This surface is called the flapper seat or the flush valve seat.
 Over time, mineral deposits and gunk can build up on this rim, creating a rough, uneven surface that prevents the flapper from sealing tightly.
 To clean it, take a non-abrasive sponge or cloth and wipe down the rim of the flush valve opening.
 A little bit of scrubbing can remove the buildup and create the smooth surface needed for a watertight seal.
 This simple step can often solve the problem without needing to replace any parts.